reframejs/reframe/readme.md

 Reframe is a web framework.

-It is rapid yet temporary which is ideal for quick prototyping.
+It is rapid yet temporary.
+Which is ideal for prototyping.

+Reframe's stack is:
+React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).

 **Rapid**

-Reframe allows you to quickly implement prototypes.
+With Reframe you can implement prototypes in no time.
-It aims to come with everything you need to go from zero to a prototype.

-It doesn't claim to solve all your problems.
-Instead, it solves one and only one problem:
+Reframe doesn't want to solve all your problems and instead focuses on one problem:
-How to quickly implement a prototype.
+How to quickly go from zero to a prototype.

 And as your prototype grows into something serious, Reframe gradually gives away control to you and your team.